vpkrishna/1-sampleprograms/README.md

  >> Gradient Descent implementation and derivation using python

+ >> Sentiment analysis of political leaders

+ >> sentiment analysis of airline tweets

  >> Customer attrition prediction using  Tensorflow

  >> LSTM end of month balance using tensorflow